 Erasmo on Via Taglio is a great place for a pizza washed down with a chilled bottle of Lambrusco.

 If you’re mobile (or don’t mind springing for taxis), be sure to check out Hombre, an excellent Parmigiano Reggiano producer (and owner of a vast Maserati collection), which provides cheese–and car museum–tours upon request.
+And I Sapori Delle Vacche Rosse also makes incredible cheese.
 For a memorable meal outside Modena, it’s hard to beat La Lanterna di Diogene.
 Not only are the owners of this agriturismo the nicest people with the most sensational Lambrusco list, the restaurant and farm also provide employment and professional training to people with special needs.
 Northeast of Modena in Finale Emilia, Entra is an excellent trattoria, while southeast of the city, Amerigo dal 1934 is a beautiful bastion of traditional regional flavors.
 Antica Osteria del Mirasole east of Modena does delicous grilled meats.

 Special thanks to Alessandro Laganà and Enrico Vignoli for their exquisite culinary guidance.